-“Nobody Helped Me”: Tiffany Haddish Tearfully Recalls Being Raped By Police Cadet At 17
+“Nobody Helped Me” Tiffany Haddish Tearfully Recalls Being Raped By Police Cadet At 17

 Tiffany Haddish Gets Emotional About Being Raped At 17 By A Cop

-“Nobody Helped Me”: Tiffany Haddish Tearfully Recalls Being Raped By Police Cadet At 17
+“Nobody Helped Me” Tiffany Haddish Tearfully Recalls Being Raped By Police Cadet At 17

 Tiffany Haddish became super emotional as she opened up for the first time about being sexually assaulted.
 Haddish, a then-teenage foster child says she was raped by a police cadet when she was 17-years-old.
 The actress spoke candidly while appearing on “Hustling with Vivica A. Fox” podcast about the incident.